-Devilla Forest is a forestry commission owned and managed site to the north and east of Kincardine.
+Devilla Forest is a Forestry and Land Scotland owned and managed site to the north and east of Kincardine.
 There are many tracks and paths in the forest offering numerous possibilities for walking.
 Please note that as this is a working forest, from time to time forest operations may mean some areas are not accessible.
-There are currently (Spring 2017) operations taking place near to the car parking area which may affect this walk.
+There are currently operations taking place near to the car parking area which may affect this walk.

 Distance: 8 miles / 13 km

 Terrain: unsurfaced paths (can be muddy) and forest roads

 Start / finish: Devilla Car Park, A985 near Kincardine – grid ref NS 964 871

 Facilities: FLS car park (free) , refreshments in Kincardine or Culross

 This 7 – 8 mile circular route starts from the FLS car park on the A985 to the east of Kincardine and takes in all four lochs in the forest.
 Some of the walking is on forest tracks but much of it is on uneven paths which can be muddy after heavy rain.